threaming/ENCE464_FitnessMonitorV2/README.md

 ## Directory structure

+* `fitness-tracker/`: Contains source code for the project.
-* `apps/`: Programs for the device; contains a number of demo programs.
+* `test-apps/`: Programs for the device; contains a number of demo programs.
-* `FreeRTOS-Kernel-10.4.6/`: FreeRTOS kernel source
+* `freertos`: A git submodule that links to the FreeRTOS kernel.
 * `FreeRTOSConfig.h`: FreeRTOS config header (see FreeRTOS docs)
 * `SW-TM4C-2.2.0.295/`: Header files, source files, and precompiled static libraries for the TivaWare SDK, which provides a hardware abstraction library